 Bioassays are conducted by determining the amount of preparation of unknown potency required to produce a definite effect on suitable test animals or organs or tissue under standard conditions.
 This effect is compared with that of a standard.
 Thus the amount of the test substance required to produce the same biological effect as a given quantity the unit of a standard preparation is compared and the potency of the unknown is expressed as a % of that of the standard by employing a simple formula.

+Three point (2+1) & Four- point (2+2) assay:

+This method incorporates the principle of interpolation and bracketing.
+2+1 indicates- Tow response of Standard and one response of Test respectively.
+This procedure of 2+1 or 2+2 is repeated 3 times or 4 times based on the method with crossing over of all the samples.

+Here cross over method is used during the assay as.

+S1 S2 T, T S1 S2, S2 T S1 doses.

 Environmental bioassays: